Frequently Asked Questions

 No. Each Intake is a separate process.
 If you applied in a previous Intake and were not successful, you will have to re-apply with all the necessary documentation again.
 We keep applications on file for 3 years and will retrieve your previous application and attach it to the current application when you re-apply.

-Is there a waiting list so that the JAC can notify me when an intake is scheduled?
+Is there a waiting list so that the Alliance can notify me when an intake is scheduled?

 How long will it take before I’m actually on the job?

 Once you are selected for the Program you are placed in a pool.
-Do NOT quit your current job.
+Do not quit your current job.
 As jobs become available people in the pool are contacted a minimum of two (2) weeks prior to attend the Safety and Orientation Course.
 Selection from the pool is totally random.
-Once the two (2) week Safety and Orientation course is successfully completed you will then be dispatched by the IBEW to a GTECA member company.
+Once the two (2) week Safety and Orientation course is successfully completed you will then be dispatched by the IBEW to a Greater Toronto ECA member company.
 It could take a calendar year before all successful candidates could be placed.

 Are you the Union?

-No. We work with the IBEW Local Union 353 and are sponsored by the Greater Toronto Electrical Contractors Association.
-Basically the Contractors have the work, and the IBEW has the workers.
-The JAC monitors all aspects of your apprenticeship.
+No. We are affiliated with the IBEW Local Union 353 and are sponsored by the Greater Toronto Electrical Contractors Association, but we are a separate entity.

 Can I be an apprentice part time?